emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-Server private key file path.
+File path to the server's private key.